 He set up his own sole practice in the late 1980’s, grew it as managing partner, divested and then started Concerto IP in 2015 after a legal research sabbatical.
 Trained in the London profession under the late David Woodcraft (“a huge good fortune”), Malcolm is a lateral thinking, energetic problem-solver with a business head.

-“I’d read the new case law but with an incomplete understanding.
-An idea got me up during the second night, and I fixed it in my head.
-We were third to present argument on Day 3 against validity of the competitor’s patent.
-The tribunal seemed unimpressed by the first two.
+“This case was scheduled for a 3-day Hearing.
+New case law came up on Day 1 which I grasped only partially.
+An idea got me up during the night, and I fixed it in my head.
+We were third opponent to present argument on Day 2 against validity of the competitor’s patent.
+No-one else understood the case law either!
 But the nocturnal idea proved convincing – the patent was revoked.
 A tough way to work, but probably essential to success in this case.”

 Malcolm has been involved with a number of IP developments, both at the frontiers of technology and those of the law: